rse/pptx-prompter/README.md

 - Run the development build-process once:<br/>
   `npm start build-dev`

-- Run the development build-process and server component continuously:<br/>
+- Run the development build-process and prompter server component continuously:<br/>
   `npm start dev`

-- Open the control client in Google Chrome:<br/>
+- Open the prompter client in Google Chrome:<br/>
   https://127.0.0.1:12345/

 See Also